Nine things you should know about cashmere

 What makes cashmere so special?
 Your favourite pullover is not just beautiful, soft, warm, comfortable and long-lasting.
-It also holds 9 secrets you may not have even imagined.
+It also holds nine secrets you may not have even imagined.

-Cashmere is finer than human hair, but it is much stronger
+Cashmere is finer than human hair, but much stronger

 Cashmere loves water